-Todays solutions for monitoring HR & SpO2 is often done using a finger probe with a wired connection to a bedside monitor.
+Today's solutions for monitoring HR & SpO2 are often done using a finger probe with a wired connection to a bedside monitor.
 Our sensor can be placed at a less intrusive position, that is less likely to be accidentally removed or disturbed.

 We are currently in a testing and verification phase